Gregorius-Yves/PetramaxOplosan_projectweb_Pewmeb-C/README.md

 **InaRisk** is a Laravel-based web application that delivers real-time information and messages about ongoing natural disasters across Indonesia.
 The goal is to keep citizens and communities informed through clear updates, enabling faster response and greater public awareness.

+This is **NOT** the official InaRISK web source code.
+This is a Compter Science project and we do not hold any properties.

+Group Name:
+- Gregorius Yves Ardhyo Figlio Aviantoro - 235150200111008
+- Christopher Jonathan - 235150201111064
+- Muhammad Alden Prasbawara - 235150201111014
+- Yos - nim

 ## 🚀 Features

 - 📢 Real-time disaster messages (earthquakes, floods, volcanoes, etc.)